DUKE Energy awarded $59,600 to 19 receipients! Since 2009, DUKE has invested over $340,000 in Polks teachers and students.

 STEAMing up Polk Schools!
-STEAMing up Polk Schools! has $40,000 for STEaM education grants open to all Polk County public and charter schools.
+STEAMing up Polk Schools!, funded through the Consortium of Florida Education Foundation, has $40,000 for STEaM education grants open to all Polk County public and charter schools.
 Grant funds must be used to increase student achievement in STEaM content areas, improve/increase availability and inventory of resources to enhance instruction in STEaM education, and/or fund professional development in alignment with STEaM education initiatives.

 (2016 Grant Recipients)expand/collapse